jatinmayekar/Udacity_Mapping_SLAM/README.md

  - Posterior Probaility
    * Mapping wth known poses can be represented as P(m | z(1:t),x(1:t)) function
-     x - pose nd z - measurements, so P is the posterior probablility over the        map given all the measurements(z) up to time t and all the poses(x) up to        time t represented by the robot's trajectory.
+     x - pose nd z - measurements, so P is the posterior probablility over the        map given all the measurements(z) up to time t and all the poses(x) up to        time t represented by the robot's trajectory
-   * For 2D maps - use laser rangefinder - capture slice of 3D world - merge at        instant - partitioned into grid cells - estimate posterior through occupancy grid mapping algorithm.
+   * For 2D maps - use laser rangefinder - capture slice of 3D world - merge at        instant - partitioned into grid cells - estimate posterior through occupancy grid mapping algorithm
    * For 3D maps -  can be done by occupancy grid mapping - but - much higher          computational memory - large no of noisy measurements - need filtering

  -  |     Robotics Challenge      |         Probability Equations       |